 Check the operation of the rear brake light switch (1) at the right side behind the engine from time to time.
 Adjustment is done by turning the adjusting nut (2).
-Hold the rear brake light switch and turn the nut in direction (A) if the switch operates too late and in direction (B) if the switch operates too soon.
+Turn the nut in direction (A) if the switch operates too late and in direction (B) if the switch operates too soon.